micturkey/NRCAC/README.md

 # NRCAC: Non-intrusive Microservice Root Cause Analysis Framework for Cloud Providers

-Prototype source code for paper **NRCAC: A non-intrusive root cause analysis framework for microservices in cloud environments**, which will be published on INFOCOM 2025.
+Prototype source code for paper **NRCAC: Non-intrusive Microservice Root Cause Analysis Framework for Cloud Providers**, which will be published on INFOCOM 2025.
 All codes are distributed following MIT license.

 **This repository is still *UNDER CONSTRUCTION***